iglu-sh/docs/docs/02-Getting started/02-Quick_start.md

-# Quickstart
+# Quick Start

 :::warning
-This project is still work in progress.
-Please report issues [here](https://github.com/iglu-sh/controller/issues/new)!
+This project is currently in development.
+Please report issues [here](https://github.com/iglu-sh/controller/issues/new).
 :::

-The recommended way to use Iglu is [docker-compose](https://docs.docker.com/compose).
-You can find the documentation how to install compose [here](https://docs.docker.com/compose/install).
+The recommended method for deploying Iglu is [docker-compose](https://docs.docker.com/compose).
+Installation instructions for Compose can be found [here](https://docs.docker.com/compose/install).

 :::important
-It is important to use our postgres docker, as we made some changes to it:
+It is essential to use the provided PostgreSQL Docker image, as it includes the following custom extensions:
 - cron plugin
 - http plugin
 :::

-## 1) Prepare files
+## 1) Prepare Files
-Create a folder with the name `iglu` on your machine and copy the `compose.yml` and the `.env` in this directory.
+Create a directory named `iglu` on your system and copy the `compose.yml` and `.env` files into this directory.

 ```yaml title="compose.yml"
 version: 3
 services: